EntCollNet/BugFlow/modules/module_4/module_4I.md

 Wet insect soups are bulk samples of insects collected at a single location over a period time.
 Collecting methods vary but include pitfall, malaise, litter etc. Such soups are often collected as part of a study of a particular taxonomic group and/or the insect diversity and abundance of a geographic area.
 Some are sorted to order, others have some specimens removed, some are totally unsorted.

 ## Module Keywords:
-Wet insect soup, bulk samples, malaise traps, pan traps, yellow pan, pitfall, imaging
+Wet insect soup, bulk samples, malaise traps, pan traps, yellow pan, pitfall, imaging, ethanol

 | TaskID | Task Name | Explanations and Comments | Resources |